-- 1. The completed Graduate Studies Application for Admission (\$25 fee waived if completed online.) - 2.
-Transcripts will be accepted from a college or university accredited by the North Central Association of Colleges and Schools Higher Learning Commission or other regional accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA).
+- The completed Graduate Studies Application for Admission (\$25 fee waived if completed online.) - Transcripts will be accepted from a college or university accredited by the North Central Association of Colleges and Schools Higher Learning Commission or other regional accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA).
 Official (sealed) transcripts sent directly from all previously accredited colleges or universities are only accepted.

-Applicants must have: - a.
+Applicants must have:

+- a.
 Earned a Bachelor's degree. - b.
 A minimum cumulative undergraduate GPA of 2.7 or higher on a 4.0 scale. - c.
 Complete the prerequisites or their equivalent.
-(See "Prerequisite/Leveling Requirements.") - Please note: these prerequisites may be completed while admitted into the MBA program. - All applicants are required to submit a written statement describing how the MBA program will help with their career goals and objectives.
+(See "Prerequisite/Leveling Requirements.") - Please note: these prerequisites may be completed while admitted into the MBA program. - d.
+In order to ensure each transfer student's academic success, the program director reserves the right to place students on probationary status upon admission.
+In addition, any transfer student who has been dismissed from another university's graduate program and is admitted to one of Heidelberg's graduate programs will be admitted on probationary status - All applicants are required to submit a written statement describing how the MBA program will help with their career goals and objectives.
 Students with relevant, professional work experience must also include a copy of their resume/CV. - 4.
 Attendance in the MBA Orientation Workshop(GSB 504).
 Students must register for GSB 504 MBA Orientation Workshop.
 This course is a transcripted 0 credit hour requirement in which students are oriented to the requirements and expectations of the Heidelberg MBA Program.
 No fee is charged for taking this course. - 5.
 International applicants must complete the above requirements in addition to the International applicant requirements explained in the Graduate Catalog.